MrBeetMaker/TestingCourse/instructions.md

 ## Assignment
 I would like to understand how stable and correct pickle is:
 - Does the same input always create the same (serialized) output?
-We define the same input and output as hash-identical (equivalent is insufficient).
+We define the input and output as hash-identical (equivalent is insufficient).
 - This means an input must create the same pickle file under all circumstances.
 - Possible options are different operating systems, different Python (but not pickle) versions, floating point accuracy, and recursive data structures.